Wizardhero/jsmacros-code-1.18.2-for-Minecraft-PUBLIC/README.md

 # jsmacros-code-1.18.2-for-Minecraft-PUBLIC
-Public version of the javascript botting code used on jsmacros in CivMC
+Public version of jsmacros-code-1.18.2-for-Minecraft repository in github

+Cloned from the private repository using gitbash using HTTP.